Staten Island Technical High School Admissions Process

 Students who want to gain admittance at any of the specialized high schools are required to speak with their middle school guidance counselors and ask for an admissions ticket.
 During the SHSAT registration process, students will receive their test date schedule around late October.

-Under the administration of the Department of Education, the SHSAT is a standardized examination offered to residents of New York City who want to study in NYC’s specialized high schools.
+Under the administration of the Department of Education, the SHSAT is a standardized examination offered to residents of New York City who want to study in NYC’s specialized high school.
 Unlike other high schools, these prestigious educational institutions have a separate admission process and are known for being highly selective.

 Overview of the School

-For Niche’s Best High Schools list this 2019, the school ranked 55th in the nation’s top schools in science, technology, engineering, and math (STEM).
+For Niche’s Best High Schools list this 2019, the public school ranked 55th in the nation’s top schools in science, technology, engineering, and math (STEM).

 SITHS has a pure college preparatory curriculum-mainly focusing on engineering and science.
 In an effort to enhance lessons for each student, electronic devices such as iPads and Lenovo tablets are often integrated into classroom instruction.
 Students have mandatory engineering classes which include Lego Robotics, electronics, Intro to TV and Movie Production, and AutoCAD.

-One of the benefits students can enjoy in school is its Science Engineering Research Program (SERP).
+One of the benefits students can enjoy in SI Tech is its Science Engineering Research Program (SERP).
 This special opportunity can be taken by high-performing SITHS science students.
 Top performers take part in the program early in their high school journey and remain involved until graduation.
 Under this program, students participate in various science competitions across the city and get exposed to a wide range of fields at an early age.